Tenchu: Development

 Tenchu: Stealth Assassins (1998) and Tenchu 2: Birth of the Stealth Assassins (2000) were both developed by Acquire.
 Activision purchased the international publishing rights to the games from Sony Music Entertainment, who originally published the first game in Japan.
 The third game, Tenchu: Wrath of Heaven (2003) was developed by K2 and published by FromSoftware in Japan and Activision internationally.
-Activision sold the rights to the series, excluding the first two games, to FromSoftware in 2004, who then together with K2 developed six future games, released from 2004 to 2008, which were international distributed by various publisher.
+Activision sold the rights to the series, excluding the first two games, to FromSoftware in 2004, who then together with K2 developed six future games, released from 2004 to 2008, which were internationally distributed by various publishers.

 There is an additional Japan-exclusive release for Tenchu: Stealth Assassins on the PlayStation.
 One hundred of the best competing levels designed with the level editor of Tenchu: Shinobi Gaisen (an expanded version of Tenchu re-released in Japan) were put together to form a stand-alone, non-story based expansion set called Tenchu: Shinobi Hyakusen.
 The engine and game fundamentals remained unchanged.
 Shinobi Hyakusen is famous for the hardest level settings among Tenchu fans, especially because of the tight time limits and the overall lack of the items, excluding the caltrops and the throwing stars.
 No North American or European versions were released however.

 Several games were also ported to mobile phones with graphic changes.
 These include Tenchu: Ayame's Tale 3D which was released for the Sony Ericsson mobile phone series and Tenchu: Wrath of Heaven by TKO-Software and Digital Bridges which was released for mobile phones in 2005, although it used two-dimensional graphics.
 A Game Boy Advance version of the franchise was attempted by Classified Games in 2000, but it was scrapped due to the publisher's problems.

 The video game Sekiro: Shadows Die Twice, developed by FromSoftware and published by Activision in 2019 was initially conceived as a new Tenchu game.